tiepdotme/redant-home/_posts/2012-01-25-jira-priorities-the-story-of-team-six-and-the-iceberg.md

 ---
 layout: post
-title: Jira priorities- the story of Team Six and The Iceberg
+title: Jira priorities - the story of Team Six and The Iceberg
 permalink: /agile/jira-priorities-the-story-of-team-six-and-the-iceberg/
 type: ideas
 categories: